BakkesModWiki/BakkesModWiki.github.io/content/useful_info/submitting_to_bakkesplugins.md

 You've looked through the docs in desperation, angrily screamed at your computer, crashed a couple times, but it's all worth it!
 You have made a super cool plugin that you want to share!
 Nice job!

+First open your DMs in the Programming or BakkesMod server.
+This will allow moderators to contact you through our bot.
+If you plugin is denied, this is how you'll find out why.

 Plugins are officially hosted at [https://bakkesplugins.com/](https://bakkesplugins.com/).
 Go there and sign up for an account.
 Please make the username similar to a discord or github you can be contacted at.

 Once you're logged in, hover over your name in the top right, hit `Account`, and then hit `Add New Plugin`